 - persistent = <0|1> <replaceAfter> if the new read in grid should be persistents (default=1) or not. <replaceAfter> defines the number of timesteps when the newly read in grid is replaced by the original grid again.
 Using this option it is possible to define e.g. a boundary condition which is valid for a few month only and then be replaced by the original boundary condition grid. - fillcode = <fillcode> (no default) either fillcode = is used, or the code must appear as third parameter without the fillcode-keyword (as in older versions for compatibility). possible values: 0 = do not fill any nodata values; 1 = nearest neighbor; 2 = fill nodata with default value.
 If readcode = 0, the default value is used for the entire grid (because there is no nearest neighbor).
 If readcode = 1, then fillcode must be 2 in order to replace nodata values with the default value.
-If fillcode = 1 (and readcode = 1), then the old behavior of using the nearest neighbors value to fill missing cells is used. - defaultValue = <defaultValue> (default: 0) used to fill missing values in the input grid, if readcode = 1 and fillcode = 2; used also for initializing internally created grids(if readcode = 0) - writecode = <writecode> (default: 0) use one of the common codes for writing grids, e.g. 5 = per time step one grid, 55 = one average grid at the model end plus one grid per time step etc - readcode = <readcode> (default: 1) defines, if the grid should be read in (1) or internally created (0) . if the parameter is ommitted, the old bahaviour is choosen (readcode=1) - outname = <outname> (empty by default) defines the name or base name for the output grid.
+If fillcode = 1 (and readcode = 1), then the old behavior of using the nearest neighbors value to fill missing cells is used. - defaultValue = <defaultValue> (default: 0) used to fill missing values in the input grid, if readcode = 1 and fillcode = 2; used also for initializing internally created grids(if readcode = 0) - writecode = <writecode> (default: 0) use one of the common codes for writing grids, e.g. 5 = per time step one grid, 55 = one average grid at the model end plus one grid per time step etc. As a special code, writecode 8 is for writing the grid after reading it in and filling missing values or using defaultValue to fill the cells.
+This can be used to create standard grids very easily.
+The filled grids are written to the defaultOutputDirectory with the original gridname and the appendix .filled. - readcode = <readcode> (default: 1) defines, if the grid should be read in (1) or internally created (0). if the parameter is ommitted, the old bahaviour is choosen (readcode=1) - outname = <outname> (empty by default) defines the name or base name for the output grid.
 If no path is given, the value of the parameter DefaultOutputDirectory will be used as path - statfile = <statisticfile> (no default) defines the name of an output statistics file.
-If no path is given, the value of the parameter DefaultOutputDirectory will be used as path - statcode = <statcode> (default: 0) example: statcode = 2001 defines the output configuration of the statistics file as for all other statistics (mean values or sums over nnn time steps for the entire basin plus optionally all sub basins or for all elements n the [output list])
+If no path is given, the value of the parameter DefaultOutputDirectory will be used as path - statcode = <statcode> (default: 0) example: statcode = 2001 defines the output configuration of the statistics file as for all other statistics (mean values or sums over nnn time steps for the entire basin plus optionally all sub basins or for all elements n the [output_list])